cstclair252/config-deploy/README.md

 # config-deploy
-coniguration and deployment wrapped up into one. lets go!
+configuration and deployment wrapped up into one. lets go!